 This is one of the books I found on the $1 book rack.
 This book is the third book in the Cal Leandros series which I had never heard.
 Cal and Neko are half-human brothers who run their own paranormal detective agency in the Big Apple.
 A malevolent evil being is murdering humans at an alarming rate so Cal and Neko must kill it.
 Seems similar to the Dresden series which I like.

 The Night Manager by John Le Carre

-I’m a big fan of Tom Hiddleston’s role in the TV adaptation to this book.
-I have heard that the TV adaptation is better than the book, but I want to read the book and then re-watch The Night Manger.
+I’m a big fan of Tom Hiddleston’s role in the TV adaptation of this book.
+I have heard that the TV adaptation is better than the book, but I want to read the book and then re-watch The Night Manager.
 The Night Manager tells the story of Jonathon Pine working as a night manager at a prestigious hotel.
 When his former lover is brutally murdered at the hands of Richard Roper, a prominent man who cannot be touched by MI6, Pine goes undercover into Roper’s operations to bring justice to his fallen lover.
-I believe the Night Manager TV series is 6 episodes long and is on Amazon Prime.
+I believe the Night Manager TV series is six episodes long and is on Amazon Prime.

 Serpents in the Cold by Thomas O’Malley